• Menu

 5 Benefits of Incapacity Planning

-April 20, 2017 by Barry D. Horowitz, Estate Planning Attorney
+April 20, 2017 // by Jeffrey A. Nirenstein, Estate Planning Attorney

 Hartford elder law lawyers provide help with the incapacity planning process.
 Making an incapacity plan is not just something that seniors should do, but is important for people of all ages.
-An incapacity plan helps you to specify what should happen to you, and to your property and assets, if you become sick or hurt and temporarily cannot communicate or manage your own affairs.
-Hartford Elder Law Lawyers
+An incapacity plan helps you to specify what should happen to you, and to your property and assets, if you become sick or hurt and temporarily cannot communicate or manage your own affairs.Ā Hartford Elder Law Lawyers

 Nirenstein, Horowitz & Associates will explain to you what types of legal tools can be a part of your incapacity plan and can guide you through the incapacity planning process.